 Parliament has always been a strong advocate of passenger rights irrespective of the mode of transport used.
 Its main aim is now to ensure that the texts adopted in recent years are properly applied.
 Parliament has therefore called for more readily comprehensible rules, the provision of clear and accurate information to passengers before and during their journey, straightforward, quick complaints procedures and better enforcement of the existing rules.

-Parliament has also come out in favour of improving existing rights, in particular as regards misleading or unfair terms in transport contracts, and improving access to transport infrastructure for reduced-mobility passengers and the introduction of new rights, such as minimum quality standards or rules which are such as to protect passengers making multimodal journeys.
+Parliament has also come out in favour of improving existing rights, in particular as regards misleading or unfair terms in transport contracts, and improving access to transport infrastructure for reduced-mobility passengers and the introduction of new rights, such as minimum quality standards or rules to protect passengers making multimodal journeys.
 This last point would require Member States to refrain from making derogations when applying the rules on rail or road transport.

 Main European Parliament decisions concerning passenger rights: